Major: Journalism – Strategic Communications

-My name is Sydney Tyler and I am an incoming freshman!
-I am so excited and blessed to pursue a major in nursing at Mizzou.
 This summer I had an incredible opportunity to travel to Jamaica on a service trip.
 There I worked in a local town by mentoring and teaching young students at an elementary school, visiting patients at a local infirmary, and working hands on to build a kitchen for a local church.
 Serving in Jamaica was such a refreshing way to start my summer, and I believe it allowed me to see the things in life that I take for granted, like being able to attend college.
 I spent the rest of my summer enjoying time with family and friends, going on fun Colorado adventures, and of course preparing for the big move to Como!

 This year I am most excited to see how I grow.
 I look forward to surrounding myself with a community of strong and motivated peers.
 I look forward to growing socially and academically, and I mostly look forward to seeing what opportunities arise from my freshman year of college (and don’t forget about football games).

 Without this incredible organization, I would not have a passionate and supportive Mizzou community to return home to, and I am so thankful for Rocky Mountain Tigers efforts to make me truly feel like family.
 I would also like to give a big thank you to our donors who make it possible for out of state students like me to pursue their dreams with full force and financial support.